 - Blanch green vegetables for a few seconds to retain their colour

-As we are not as concerned with the longevity of quick pickles, we know they are only going to last a few weeks rather than month and months the choice of vinegar we can use really opens up as the acidity is not a big concern.
+On the other hand, quick pickles that are to be eaten immediately, or within one or two days can be pickled with other vinegar.
+As we are not concerned with the longevity of quick pickles, we know they are only going to last a few days rather than months and months the choice of vinegar we can use really opens up as the acidity is not a big concern.

 Pickling Liquid Basics For Quick Pickles